Deploying technology

 Drones for Law Enforcement

-The City of Fremont will be the first city in the country to have a public safety Drone as First Responder (DFR) program.
-This is a collaboration between police and fire.
+The City of Fremont is the first city in the country to have a joint public safety Drone as First Responder (DFR) program, the result of a longstanding collaboration between Police and Fire.
 The use of this technology will increase public safety and reduce risk to first responders.

-Rather than show off the specifications of this equipment, consider their impact on everyday life.
+Rather than show off the specifications of this equipment, consider their impact on everyday life (especially to Officer and community safety).

 Our Body-worn Cameras and In-car Camera Systems for Gathering Evidence